Eras256/MetaPredict/README.md

 2. Create a branch for your feature (`git checkout -b feature/AmazingFeature`)
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Abre un Pull Request
+5. Open a Pull Request

 ### 📄 License